13 min read

 Distribution as Competitive Moat

 Superior distribution creates sustainable competitive advantage.
-Learn how to build distribution infrastructure that compounds into an unassailable moat.
+Learn how to build distribution infrastructure that compounds into a durable moat.

 Tom Popomaronis